Marmalade-NG/marmalade-ng/doc/source/policy-auction-sale.rst

 The bidder must have installed the TRANSFER capability of the payment currency.

-The previous best buyer is automatically refunded
+The previous best buyer is automatically refunded.

 .. code:: lisp